 Before taking this drug, people should discuss with their doctor their current alcohol intake, as well as any other medicines, vitamins, or nutritional supplements they are taking.
 People should tell their doctor if they have or have ever had glaucoma or other eye problems, problems urinating or emptying their bladder (including having an enlarged prostate), coordination problems, kidney problems, liver problems, mental illness or depression, bleeding problems, or a history of drug or alcohol abuse or addiction.

 People who are pregnant, plan to become pregnant, or who are breastfeeding should talk to their doctor about their condition before taking Librax.
 People who become pregnant while taking Librax should alert their healthcare provider immediately.
 People should not stop Librax or change the dosage of Librax without consulting their healthcare provider first.6,7

 Peppermint oil is also considered an antispasmodic, as it exerts its effects by reducing the influx of calcium in smooth muscle cells.
 In an analysis of research, peppermint oil was found to be significantly superior to placebo for improvement of IBS symptoms and improvement in abdominal pain.
 Peppermint oil is generally well tolerated, with the most common side effect being heartburn.2

 These are not all the possible side effects of antispasmodics.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with antispasmodics.

 Other treatments for IBS

-Most patients with IBS try multiple treatment options before finding the right combination of approaches that work for managing their symptoms.
-In addition to antispasmodics, patients can try antidiarrheals, adding fiber or probiotics to their diet, making other dietary changes, managing their stress, counseling, or alternative and complementary methods.
+Most people with IBS try multiple treatment options before finding the right combination of approaches that work for managing their symptoms.
+In addition to antispasmodics, people can try antidiarrheals, adding fiber or probiotics to their diet, making other dietary changes, managing their stress, counseling, or alternative and complementary methods.